ome/omero-build/README.md

 ## Build from source

-The compilation, testing, launch, and delivery of the application are automated by means of a Gradle (https://gradle.org/) build file.
+The compilation, publishing, and delivery of the applications are automated by means of a Gradle (https://gradle.org/) build file.
 In order to perform a publish all sub-projects, all you need is a JDK -- version 1.8 or later.